 Nevertheless, history seems to demonstrate that the ideas fermented in the upper echelons of culture tend to trickle down.
 For the moment, Berlin and Chopra’s projects are limited broadly to the bourgeois strata of our society: well-educated, self-satisfied, little experience with material poverty.
 Such an environment breeds a view of god which strips the divine either of substance or of existence.
 Who needs a god in the comforts of wealth?
 The American upper classes have determined either that god does not exist or that god’s existence derives solely from our experience of consciousness; making your way through the middle of the strait merely invites an attack from both sides.

 These are the Scylla and Charybdis of bourgeois theology.
-These are the relative positions of debate, which positions are themselves the acceptable modes of answering the question.
-Because this is the case, we need to consider developing an articulation of theology that broaches one or the other construction in order to speak lucidly to the culture.
+These are the relative positions of debate.
+Because this is the case, we need to consider developing an articulation of theology that broaches one or the other construction in order to speak intelligibly to the culture.
+It’s no secret that the nation’s Christian heritage is withering, which means that the cultural cache of Christian thought can no longer be relied on to create common ground.
 To borrow again from Tillich, we must develop an apologetic theology that takes seriously the location and direction of our culture’s theology.

 In hopes of not stretching the metaphor too far, we should wonder which bourgeois position corresponds to the Scylla and which to the Charybdis.
 That is to say, which threatens the destruction of Christian doctrine wholesale, and which merely threatens certain aspects?
 It may be the case that both positions are so threatening that we have no other choice but to remain aloof, in a certain sense, to the dangers that loom on either side.
 However, that would have to be a last-case scenario, having exhausted all other options.
 Such a posture bespeaks the fundamentalist impulse of any theology worth considering; it’s Balin’s Tomb.